 $500 Scholarship for Senior who plans to major in Education.
 Deadline is April 17th-turn application into Guidance Office.
 Application not updated.

 - Jess Tamme Jr. Memorial Scholarship

 Scholarship for female and male Senior athlete.
-Deadline to have to Guidance Office is May 2nd.
-Application not updated.
+Deadline to have to Guidance Office is April 27, 2018.
+Application here

 - John Hooper Masonic Memorial Scholarship